 She dropped the bag.

-Michelle was drawn in by his eyes, the tiny flecks of brown she hadn't yet noticed on the grassy green background of his irises, his voice, the tone grown husky, accent thicker.
+Michelle was drawn in by his eyes, the tiny flecks of brown she hadn't yet noticed on the cerulean blue background of his irises, his voice, the tone grown husky, accent thicker.
 Her hand came up to grasp his, still lingering about her neck.

 He seemed to be giving her a moment, just a second, to decide to either back off or to move forward.
 She made her move even before she had fully decided, easing up on her toes to bring her mouth up to his.